allenhaoqin/takeover_performance_cogload_pad/README.md

 # When Takeovers Require Cognitive Control: Effects of Partial Automation and Cognitive Load on Driver-Initiated Responses to Traffic Hazards on Urban Roads
-This repsitory includes research data and R code associated with the research project.
+This repository contains the research data and R code associated with the project.
+The raw data used for preprocessing are not publicly available due to intellectual property restrictions.
+Further information can be obtained by contacting the author (tshq@leed.ac.uk).